 What are the advantages and disadvantages of welding compared with riveting?

 Advantages of welding over riveting

-Compared with riveting, welding has the following advantages:
+Compared to riveting, welding has the following advantages:

-4. It is easy to use and basically applicable to various connection forms.
+4. Ease of Use and Versatility: Welding is easy to use and can be applied to various connection forms.

 Disadvantages of welding compared with riveting